 Upon graduation, students go on to work in schools, early intervention programs, community mental health, inpatient psychiatric, medical, social service, and wellness settings.
 Students also pioneer new frontiers in therapy application.

 The Dance/Movement Therapy and Counseling program's 90-quarter-credit curriculum is designed to meet the Pennsylvania Licensed Professional Counselor (LPC) educational requirements.
-Most states, including PA, also require a course in career counseling, and we offer that as an elective.
 Be advised, however, that licensure requirements vary widely from state to state, and may change at any time.
 Therefore, if you are or will be interested in counseling licensure in the future, you are strongly advised to access and check the requirements for any state(s) in which you plan to work and practice.
 It is the students' responsibility to know and understand the requirements for any type of future licensure.

 What you'll learn